cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 `mkdir genomes && cd genomes && wget insert-url-here/*`

 Additionally, each **MetaSanity** pipeline requires a user-created configuration file.
 Default files are available in the MetaSanity program package in the folder `Config/Docker`.
-Each config file is broken up into two sections - an upper section of required information, and a lower section of optional information.
+Each config file is broken up into two sections - a section for required parameters, and a section of optional information.

 ******